Percival Landing Section Closure: Late February through early July

-Percival Landing is 3.38 acres and is one of Olympia's three waterfront parks and is located on the east side of Budd Bay on the southern most tip of Puget Sound.
+Percival Landing is one of Olympia's three waterfront parks and is located on the east side of Budd Bay on the southern most tip of Puget Sound.
 This popular park and tourist destination is in the heart of downtown and is a hub for gatherings, social interaction and public celebrations.
 It not only contributes to the economic vitality of the central business district, it holds historical and cultural significance to the community.

 The Landing includes a 0.9-mile boardwalk extending along the eastern shoreline of West Bay from the Fourth Avenue Bridge to Thurston Avenue.
 Get map and directions or submit a request online.